sosconf/Account-Authentication-Service/README.md

 systemctl start httpd.service
 ```

 Check the usage of port 80.
-If port 80 doesn't work，check if it is occupied by other services，Or whether the configuration file has syntax problems.
+If port 80 doesn't listen, check if it is occupied by other services or the configuration file has syntax problems.

 ```shell
 [root@VM_0_15_centos ~]# lsof -i:80 # This is normal listening